mantidproject/mantid/Code/Mantid/docs/source/algorithms/FitPowderDiffPeaks-v1.rst

 Description
 -----------

-This algorithm fits a certain set of single peaks in a powder diffraction pattern.
+This algorithm fits a certain set of single diffraction peaks in a powder diffraction pattern.

+The assumption is that all the peaks in the diffraction patter can be described by a single peak type.
+A specific peak parameter will have its values plotted by an analytical function among all the peaks.

 It serves as the first step to fit/refine instrumental parameters that will be introduced in `Le Bail Fit <Le Bail Fit>`__.
 The second step is